-Town beach is shady oasis on the shores of Roebuck Bay and is ideal for families.
+Town beach is a shady oasis on the shores of Roebuck Bay and is ideal for families.
 Pack a picnic and spend the day on the grass on the foreshore.
 There are picnic tables and BBQs and a water playground for the kids.

-Town Beach is also the starting point for the walk onto the mudflats of Roebuck Bay, where at extremely low tides you can view the WWII Catalina Flying Boat wrecks.
+Town Beach is also the starting point for the walk onto the mudflats of Roebuck Bay.
+At extremely low tides you can view the WWII Catalina Flying Boat wrecks.
 The Flying Boats were destroyed by a Japanese air raid on Broome on 3 March of 1942 with a loss of 88 people.
 The wrecks are only available on a few days each year.
 We suggest you check the tide times before embarking on walking out to the wrecks so that you don’t get caught on an incoming tide!

-You can take a walk through Minyirr Park, a natural coastal area behind Cable Beach with the trails coverning both land and sea.
+You can take a walk through Minyirr Park, a natural coastal area behind Cable Beach with the trails covering both land and sea.
 The three walk trails of Minyirr Park are Nagula, Lurujarri and Minyirr.